jlouros/StashApiCSharp/README.md

 ##Sample Usage

-Create a Stash connection
+	//Create a Stash connection
 	// Stash client connection using basic authentication var client = new StashClient("http://your_stash_server_url:7990/", "username", "password");

-Gets a list of projects (by default a maximum of 25 results will be return)
+	//Gets a list of projects (by default a maximum of 25 results will be return)
 	// we recommend use of async/await instead of forcing synchronous execution var projects = client.Projects.Get().Result;

-Gets a list of repositories from project "PROJKEY" (by default a maximum of 25 results will be return)
+	//Gets a list of repositories from project "PROJKEY" (by default a maximum of 25 results will be return)
 	// using async
 	var repositories = await client.Repositories.Get("PROJKEY");

-Delete repository "REPOSLUG" from project "PROJKEY"
+	//Delete repository "REPOSLUG" from project "PROJKEY"
 	await client.Repositories.Delete("PROJKEY", "REPOSLUG");